vendanor/preview-pull-request/README.md

  - deploy chart / preview in Kubernetes
  - add a preview comment to pull request with link to preview
  - return preview url and other useful stuff
+ - remove previews from Kubernetes and Helm chart repo when closing PR

 ![illustration](illustration.png)

 Example message in PR:
 ![comment](comment.png)

+If you specify `helm-repo-url` when deploying, charts are also published to given helm chart repository.
+This makes it possible to also deploy a specific chart/version to production, as a release candidate etc.
+By default, preview charts are deleted from chart repository when PR is closed.
+Set `helm-remove-preview-charts=false` if you want to keep them.

 ## Usage
 1. Define a Helm chart for your app where `appname`, `namespace`, `docker-image`,